How to Access Active Directory on Windows 10 Pro: Complete Setup Guide

 2. Click on the application to open it

-3. When prompted, enter domain admin credentials if necessary
+3. If prompted, enter domain admin credentials

 ADUC allows you to create, modify, and delete user accounts, reset passwords, manage group memberships, and perform other common AD tasks through a familiar Windows interface.
+The tree structure on the left mirrors your domain’s organizational units, making navigation intuitive once you understand your organization’s structure.

 Using PowerShell for Active Directory Management

-1. Open PowerShell with admin privileges
+1. Open PowerShell with admin privileges (right-click Start > Windows PowerShell (Admin))

 2. Import the Active Directory module: